typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

 > Failed to run sql query: more than one row returned by a subquery used as an expression

 The strategy mentioned above is incompatible for bulk updates, but is essential for real-time syncing.
-Real-time syncs employ PostgreSQL triggers, which can potentially block transactions for users.
-Fortunately, _PG_NET_ functions are asynchronous, ensuring that transactions are not delayed.
+Real-time syncs utilizing PostgreSQL triggers can potentially block transactions for users.
+However, PG_NET functions are asynchronous, ensuring transactions are not delayed.

-Conversely, the _HTTP_ plugin offers greater flexibility for bulk updates.
-Despite its synchronous nature, it is compatible with PG_CRON cron jobs, which run on separate threads from the database's primary operations.
-These threads do not interfere with those utilized by your app users, allowing the process to take longer without adversely impacting a user's experience.
+On the other hand, the *HTTP* extension supports NDJSON and operates synchronously, making it suitable for bulk updates.
+It can wait for a response within a transaction and revert any commits if an error occurs.
+This plugin is compatible with PG_CRON cron jobs, which run on separate threads and do not interfere with the main database operations, preventing any negative impact on user experience.

-For bulk updates, rows must be reformatted into NDJSON.
-Within PostgreSQL, this can be achieved with a PL/pgSQLfunction.
+To perform bulk updates, rows must be converted into NDJSON.
+This can be accomplished using a PL/pgSQL function within PostgreSQL.

 #### Formatting Table Rows into NDJSON